ram-kali/lockparse/README.md

-# lockparse
+# 🔒 lockparse

-> A tiny zero-dependency lockfile parser.
+> A tiny zero-dependency lockfile parser for npm, Yarn, pnpm, and Bun.

-**IMPORTANT**: This library is in early development and the API may change without warning.
+**⚠️ IMPORTANT**: This library is in early development and the API may change without warning.

 ## Installation